Understanding Common Claim Denial Reasons

 Misrepresentation: Providing false information about policy terms, coverage limits, or exclusions to justify denials.

-Lowball Settlement Offers: Offering significantly less than fair market value for damages, particularly for diminished value claims.
+Lowball Settlement Offers: Offering significantly less than fair market value for damages.
+Consider exploring your options through a formal car insurance settlement dispute process if this occurs.

 Repeated Documentation Requests: Asking for the same documents multiple times or requesting irrelevant information to delay the process.